Latest Econometric Features in EViews 12Numerical

 EViews being the #1 best software for Econometric, leaves no feature behind in enhancing your analysis.
 EViews 12 has come up with many econometric advancements making your analysis more accurate and less time-taking.

-Regression Variable Selection
+Regression Variable Selection in Eviews

 Selecting variables, among a large set of all variables, that are to be included in models is a very important step in analysis.
 EViews is best at automatically determining the variables to be used as regressors in a least squares regression.
 EViews includes three such techniques: Stepwise, and (new to EViews 12) Lasso and Auto-Search/GETS.